 How Much Does Wedding Photography Cost In 2023?

 Planning your Surrey wedding should be fun, but cost will no doubt be an important factor in your decision when choosing a Surrey wedding photographer.
 I love getting to know all my engaged couples before their wedding ceremony, and spending time with them as their Surrey wedding photographer on their special day.
 I understand that every wedding is unique, and that’s why I’ve created a completely flexible way of pricing my photography.

-You can read more about my Surrey wedding photographer fees on my pricing page and about the history of Surrey on Wikipedia.
-If the location you and your fiancé plan to marry is in Surrey then as part of my service I’ll also visit the venue, church, synagogue or mosque during your wedding planning.
+My couples typically make an investment of between £1500-£2000 on their photography.
+You can read more about my Surrey wedding photographer fees on my pricing page, and if the location you and your fiancé plan to marry is in Surrey, then as part of my service I’ll also visit the venue, church, synagogue or mosque during your wedding planning.

 Surrey Is The Best County To Be A Wedding Photographer

 Surrey, and the picturesque market town of Guildford, home to the University of Surrey, and Royal Surrey Hospital, is also where I choose to call home.
 It’s a great base from which to shoot at amazing wedding venues as a Surrey wedding photographer!
 The town built up around the River Wey and is blessed with quintessentially English landscapes just a stones throw from other Surrey towns such as Woking and Esher.
 The scenery is so inspiring for a Surrey wedding photographer like myself.
 Before becoming the Surrey wedding photographer I am now, I studied at The Surrey Institute of Art & Design in Farnham, a town which is also home to a wonderful variety of wedding venues.